maelebedel/EEG-in-sleep/README.md

 ### **2. Preprocessing**
 - **Artifact removal**:
   - Application of stop-band filters to remove artifacts at 0.99 Hz and 2 Hz (`coefficients_SOS_G.mat`& `coefficients_SOS2_G2.mat`).
-- **Band-pass filtering**:
+- **Band-pass filtering [0.5 - 30 Hz]**:
-  - Isolation of relevant EEG frequency bands to focus on sleep-related activities.
+  - Isolation of relevant EEG frequency bands to focus on sleep-related activities without noise like baseline drift or eye blink.
+  - This range excludes gamma waves (>30 Hz), as they do not contribute to sleep analysis and helps reduce potential noise at higher frequencies.

 ### **3. Spectral Analysis**
 - Computation of the Fast Fourier Transform (FFT) to analyze frequency components.